-The Company's recognized deferred tax assets offset against deferred tax liabilities amounted to ₱12.0 million as at December 31, 2020 (and ₱14.6 million as at December 31, 2019) (see Note 23).
+The Company's recognized deferred tax assets offset against deferred tax liabilities amounted to ₱9.2 million and ₱12.0 million as at December 31, 2021 and 2020, respectively (see Note 23).

 Assessing Provisions and Evaluating Contingencies.
 Provisions can be distinguished from other liabilities because there is uncertainty about the timing and amount of settlement.
 The most common provisions recorded by the Company arise from obligations in relation to unasserted claims.
 Contingent liabilities of the Company are not recognized but disclosed, unless the possibility of an outflow of resources embodying economic benefits is remote.